javascript-tutorial/en.javascript.info/2-ui/1-document/06-attributes-and-properties/article.md

 document.body.sayHi(); // Hello, I'm BODY
 ```

-So, DOM properties:
+So, DOM properties and methods behave just like those of regular Javascript objects:

-- Can have any value.
+- They can have any value.
-- Are case-sensitive (`elem.nodeType`, not `elem.NoDeTyPe`).
+- They are case-sensitive (write `elem.nodeType`, not `elem.NoDeTyPe`).
-- Work, because DOM nodes are objects.

 ## HTML attributes